bibekanandadatta/JHU-Dissertation-Template/README.md

 ## How to use the template on Overleaf

 I prefer using Overleaf for all of my LaTeX compilation and I recommend it strongly since Johns Hopkins provides the premium account to all students for Overleaf.
-Premium Overleaf does fast compilation, allows sharing the project with multiple people (advisor, committee members, collaborator, labmates, friends, or family), and tracks histories which are great.
+Premium Overleaf does fast compilation, allows sharing the project with multiple people (advisor, committee members, collaborator, labmates, friends, or family), and tracks histories which are great features.
 You can recover the files if you break them (hopefully you won't).
 Follow one of the three approaches to get started with this project on Overleaf.
 Then go through the main file and other files to see how the template is structured.

 - To use it directly on Overleaf, [open the template here](https://www.overleaf.com/latex/templates/johns-hopkins-thesis-slash-dissertation-template/gbfnqqfzffyp).
 Then click on **Open as Template** and proceed from there to go through the template and edit it.